 I-N-G-E-N-I-O-U-S!

-The capsule machine isn’t the real revenue generator – just the vehicle for the continuous sale of the capsules themselves.
+The capsule machine isn’t the real revenue generator – just a vehicle for the continuous sale of the capsules themselves.

-This so-called ‘lock-in’ effect is a trick widely used in business: sell the device as cheaply as possible, but the necessary accessories as expensively as possible.
+This so-called “lock-in” effect is a trick widely used in business: sell the device as cheaply as possible, but price the necessary accessories as high as possible.
 You’ll know this from printers.
 Since at first there were no equivalent alternatives, sales were initially assured.

 But this alone certainly wouldn’t have been enough for Nespresso to spark a revolution and compete with espresso.